 Not very comfortable the first few days

-After those first few difficult days, I decided to change my scenery and move to the Dubai Marina area .
-I stayed there for about 10 days, staying in shared hostel-style apartments to maintain my backpacker budget.
-While the accommodation was a bit more expensive than in the Old Town, the change was worth every dirham: the Marina was, along with the Burj Khalifa area , the part of Dubai I liked most .
+After those first difficult days, I decided to change my surroundings and move to the Dubai Marina area.
+I stayed there for about 10 days, staying in shared hostel-style apartments to maintain my backpacking budget.

 👀 Impressions of Dubai